DavidWong85/cognitive-bias-game/Bias-Game(New)/README.md

 ### How to run

-An executable "Bias-Game(New).exe" are included within the "Build" folder, double click to run it.
+An executable "Bias-Game(New).exe" is included within the "Build" folder, double click to run it.

 ### How to open in Unity Editor: